-In the introduction to this book, I quoted from three news releases reporting on what I see as amazing breakthroughs in anti-aging.
-The third on was the study from scientists in Israel and Germany that found a way to experimentally restore aged human skin to a genetically and functionally youthful state.
+In 2019, scientists in Israel and Germany reported that they found a way to experimentally restore aged human skin to a genetically and functionally youthful state.
 The protein that was identified as the mediator of this is called Vascular Endothelial Growth Factor-A, or VEGF-A. VEGF is found in PRP and exosomes, and is expressed in stem cells.
 If VEGF-A passes muster in clinical trials, skin rejuvenation will be only the beginning; the researchers believe that the model can be extrapolated to just about any organ or tissue.
 You would be correct however to surmise that a lot remains to be worked out before we start squirting VEGF into people; for example, HIF (page 40) seems to be involved, though exactly how is unknown.
+VEGF is available in skin care products, though the rejuvenating effects probably don't compare with injections.